What is the NAV applicable when you sell your fund at midnight?

 Following table details the cut-off timing for different types of funds

 Liquid funds are funds that invest in very short-term debt instruments such as commercial paper, treasury bills.
-The cut-off timing for a liquid fund is 2 pm.

 In the case of liquid funds, it is advisable to opt for the Real-Time Gross Settlement (RTGS) or National Electronic Funds Transfer facility (NEFT) system of transfer.